DataShades/ckanext-files/README.md

   only notifies the application, when upload is finished, so that the application can make file visible.
 This is a signed upload.

-All these situations are handled by 4 API actions:
+All these situations are handled by 4 API actions, which are available is storage has `MULTIPART` capability:

 * `files_multipart_start`: initialize multipart upload and set expected final size and MIMEtype.
 Real multipart upload usually just return upload ID from this action.
 Resumable upload creates empty file in the storage to accumulate content inside it.
 Signed upload produces a URL for direct upload.
-* `files_multipart_update`: most often this action accepts ID of the upload and `upload` field with fragment of the uploaded file.
+* `files_multipart_update`: upload the fragment of the file of modify the upload in some other way.
+Most often this action accepts ID of the upload and `upload` field with fragment of the uploaded file.
 * `files_multipart_refresh`: this action synchronizes and returns current upload progress.
-It can be used if upload was paused and client does not know how many bytes were uploaded and from which byte must be started the next upload fragment.
+It can be used if upload was paused and client does not know how many bytes were uploaded and from which byte the next upload fragment starts.
 * `files_multipart_complete`: finalize the upload and convert it into normal file, available to other parts of the application.
 Multipart upload usually combines all uploaded parts into single file here.
 Resumable upload verifies